 Early in her medical career, Lana became interested in the marriage of medicine and other modalities of healing.
 During medical school while working on the pediatric ward of Howard Hospital in remote Zimbabwe, Lana became attuned to our society’s dependence on external medical treatments, which led her to begin incorporating mindfulness-based practices and lifestyle medicine into her clinical work.

 For much of her life, Lana has been passionate about helping others.
-While attending medical school in Toronto, Canada, she volunteered to help the city’s homeless population with their addiction issues at one of the first large scale harm reduction program for alcoholics in North America.
-Even before medical school she volunteered as a patient advocate and educator at Bellevue Hospital in New York, working to improve access to medical care and information for the city’s low-income populations.
+While attending medical school in Toronto, Canada, she volunteered to help the city’s homeless population with their addiction issues at one of the first large scale harm reduction programs for alcoholics in North America.
+Prior to medical school she was employed as an educator at Bellevue Hospital in New York, where she worked to improve access to medical care and health information for the city’s low-income populations.

 More recently she completed the first ever year long fellowship in Integrative Psychiatry through the Integrative Psychiatry Institute in Boulder Colorado.
 This not only included lifestyle medicine and mindfulness interventions but also focused on addressing root causes and implementing non-prescription biological approaches to create long term well-being.
 She is committed to lifelong learning in the field of mental health and is continuously reading and taking classes to increase her knowledge and expertise.